Kingxukai/linux/Documentation/input/uinput.rst

 uinput is a kernel module that makes it possible to emulate input devices from userspace.
 By writing to /dev/uinput (or /dev/input/uinput) device, a process can create a virtual input device with specific capabilities.
-Once this virtual device is created, the process can send events through it, that will be delivered to userspace and in-kernel consumers.
+Once this virtual device is created, the woke process can send events through it, that will be delivered to userspace and in-kernel consumers.

 Interface